 Sell Bugs, Fish, and Fossils

 Catching and selling bugs and fish can be an excellent way to earn Bells.
-While it’s typically best to save any rare fish or insects until C.J. or Flick decide to pay you a visit since they’ll pay 1.5x more, Nook’s Cranny will still gladly accept any you have for sale.
+While it’s typically best to save any rare fish or insects until C.J. or Flick decides to pay you a visit since they’ll pay 1.5x more, Nook’s Cranny will still gladly accept any you have for sale.

 You can also make some money by digging up fossils using your shovel at marked locations on your island.
 Up to five will spawn each day and can either be given to the museum or sold to Nook’s Cranny.
 A pro tip is to have Blathers assess your fossils before selling them, which greatly increases their value.